 One of Summer’s first baby video monitors in the 90’s is pictured at right—it featured a ten-pound analog TV “parent unit” that streamed your baby’s nursery in all its black and white glory.
 Cost: $500, in today’s dollars.

 Among Summer’s more interesting models is a monitor that lets you see two camera streams side-by-side (helpful for monitoring twin, for example).
 That’s unusual, as most dual camera baby monitors cycle between images instead of showing them side-by-side.
-The Wide View 2.0 Duo 2-Camera Digital Color Video Monitor comes with two PTZ cameras and is a Babies R Us exclusive as of this writing.
+The Wide View 2.0 Duo 2-Camera Digital Color Video Monitor comes with two PTZ cameras.

 One monitor category Summer has failed to crack is the streaming market—that is, baby monitors that stream online via WiFi.
 Summer has tried to bridge the gap here with models that broadcast both to a parent unit and a smart device via WiFi.
 Example: BabyTouch Digital Video Monitor ($180) features a 3.5″ parent unit and a free app (Summer Link) that streams the video to a smart device.

 So what do parents think of Summer’s hybrid streaming/closed baby monitors?
 Spoiler alert: it’s not pretty.
 Take a look at the reviews of Summer’s app on the iTunes or Google Play.
 Out of nearly a thousand reviews on Google Play, 570 folks gave the app a one-star rating.
 Basically, the app that allows online streaming either doesn’t work, isn’t reliable, won’t load—or all of the above.

 This seems to be a trend with baby gear monitor makers—they may know the hardware (camera, parent units), but when it comes to apps, software and online streaming, not so much.
 We’re not sure who Summer is hiring to do their app coding, but they need serious help.

 What about Summer’s non-streaming monitors like the Wide View or Panorama?
 In recent years, reader feedback on Summer monitors has turned largely negative.

 Common complaints include dropped signals between the camera and parent unit, batteries that won’t charge and poor night vision.
 How poor?
 Here’s a screen shot from a review posted to Amazon: